Where to Find Charlotte’s Best Barbecue

 Area: Steele Creek, Concord and Indian Land, S.C.

-Jim ‘N Nick’s Bar-B-Q started smoking pork in 1985 when father-son duo Jim and Nick Pihakis reclaimed an old pizza parlor in Birmingham, Alabama.
-Today, there are nearly 40 Jim ‘N Nick’s Bar-B-Q locations across seven states.
-At each, the local owners, cooks and pitmasters are taught the Pihakis’ recipes, techniques and flavors of Southern barbecue.
+Father-son duo Jim and Nick Pihakis started smoking pork in 1985.
+At each Jim ‘N Nick’s Bar-B-Q location, the local owners, cooks and pitmasters are taught the Pihakis’ recipes, techniques and flavors of Southern barbecue.
 The menu focuses on a variety of low-and-slow smoked meats, including classic pulled pork and chicken, beef brisket, turkey breast, pork hot links and baby back ribs.

-Claim to fame: Pulled pork and chicken (and the popular cheese biscuits)
+Claim to fame: Pulled pork and chicken, as well as the popular cheese biscuits

 Kyle Fletcher’s BBQ & Catering